 Funding and expenditures will be subject to several layers of oversight.
 The SB-2 funds and funds contributed by the County will be subject to grant reporting, reconciliation, and auditing from outside agencies.
 Funds contributed by individual cities will be approved by their respective city councils as part of their annual budget process, and the City Managers of the North SPA cities must approve revisions to the program budget.
 Moreover, all revenues and expenditures of the program will be subject to an annual audit prepared by a licensed professional in accordance with government auditing standards.

-The beds at this location will be designated for North SPA cities only, but "host cities" (including Buena Park) would have priority.
-The center will only receive clients on a referral-basis; walk-ins will not be permitted.
+The beds at this location are designated for North SPA cities only, but "host cities" (including Buena Park) have priority.
+The center will only receive clients on a referral-basis; walk-ins are not permitted.